Checkpoint Docs

 What is Middleware Enforcement?

 Checkpoint Middleware adds AI agent detection and enforcement directly in your application code.
-It runs before your route handlers, classifying every request and applying your configured policies.
+It runs before your route handlers, classifying every request and applying the verdict from the Rust kya-os-engine (plus any composed Cedar policy you deploy).

 Middleware is available for Next.js, Express, and ASP.NET Core applications.